 [4] In this hypostasis Macha fulfills the social attributes of a king, not those of a queen.
 For more details of gender stereotypes in Irish history see “Uncovering Ireland’s Secret History” with Dr. Gillian Kenny at https://irishpaganschool.com/p/queer-history

 [5] Fairy guides who have become very close to the human partner in a relationship that is long term and involves a high level of commitment.
+When present in animal shape, fairy familiars are NOT pets but go-between a human and a fairy monarc or group of fairies.
+Fairy familiars are assigned to humans by fairy queens or kings.

 [6] The post “Liminal Powers: Fairy Gods and Gods of Fairy” coming up next.